pjn2work/cdc/README.md

 ```

 ### Environment Variables
   - NAME: Sets the environment variable for the application name.
-In the Dockerfile, it's set as CECC.
 ### Additional Notes
   - The application exposes port 80 by default in the Docker container.
   - When running locally, the application will be available on port 8080 unless otherwise specified.